 Alternatively, let us assume that global warming is caused by some other change in the environment (not necessarily carbon dioxide) or by some natural change in the weather or solar radiation.
 Controlling the sun and directly reducing solar radiation is, of course, completely beyond the sphere of man's control, but that does not mean we have to let all of the light reach the earth.
 If it were absolutely necessary, we might build a dozen space elevators, lift thousands of tons of material into space, and build orbiting Mylar parasols to reduce the amount of light that reaches the Earth.
 This sounds incredibly ambitious, but space elevators are expected to cost only \$6 billion each (only!), and a million square kilometers of Mylar would not weigh much, or cost much.
+It would weigh about 7 million tons and would fill roughly 50 container ships.
 Deploying it would be the hard part.
 Cold fusion would make the job easier and cheaper.
 (Space elevators are discussed in Chapter 18.)

 It is hard to imagine any technology other than cold fusion that can attack and root out global warming directly.
 Or one which is so dramatically different from all previous energy sources that it will, by its very existence, inspire revolutionary thinking about where, why and how humans live on this planet and direct their lives.
 We cause global warming by burning approximately \$2 trillion worth of fossil fuel per year worldwide.
+We burn 1.8 million gallons of oil every minute.
 This is unimaginably large-scale activity; we are vaporizing mountains of coal and rivers of oil.
-Only cold fusion can be launched on an equally large scale to counterbalance this deleterious activity.
+100 Only cold fusion can be launched on an equally large scale to counterbalance this deleterious activity.

 Is a massive irrigation project to rejuvenate earth's desert areas really feasible, and would it sequester enough carbon to make a difference?
-As shown in Chapter 8, a project to irrigate a third of the Sahara and Gobi deserts would cost \$8.4 trillion with today's technology.
+As shown in Chapter 8, a project to irrigate a third of the Sahara and Gobi deserts would cost \$3.9 trillion with today's technology.
 That price is out of the question, but with cold fusion powered mass-produced desalination equipment, the project would be far cheaper.
 It should produce a large cash profit (not to mention the humanitarian benefits), starting perhaps five years after it begins, when the first factories are online, the pipelines are laid, and the land begins to produce crops.